evanunderscore/pygnurl/README.rst

 pygnurl
 =======

+**Disclaimer:** This project is no longer maintained.
+I do not intend to add any new features or fix bugs in 1.x.
+I *may* fix bugs in 0.8.x if requested.

 ``pygnurl`` is a dynamic GNU Readline interface.
 It provides:

 - A Pythonic interface similar to ``rl`` for ease of use